 One of the keys to successfully retiring early is choosing the right place to retire.
 Sure, you could try to retire at 50 in New York City.
-But you’ll run out a money a lot faster there than many other places in the country.
+But you’ll run out of money a lot faster there than many other places in the country.

 We pulled together this list not to give you the definitive answer on where to retire early.
 But it’s more to give you a place to start looking.

 What were we looking for in the best place to retire early?
-We looked a medium-sized cities with low cost-of-living, low crime rates, and plenty of outdoor activities.
+We looked at medium-sized cities with low cost-of-living, low crime rates, and plenty of outdoor activities.
 We also looked at educational options in the city, particularly at the university level, and the ability to get around the city without a car.
 Plus, we checked out the restaurant and entertainment scenes.